Places of interest in historic Wharf Street

 Steam Train Ride

 Maryborough's 'Mary Ann', is a full sized replica of the first steam locomotive built in Queensland in 1873.
-The 'Mary Ann' operates every Thursday (9am-1pm) and the last Sunday of the month (9am-2pm) in Queens Park.
+The 'Mary Ann' operates every Thursday (market day in Maryborough) betwen 9am and 12:30pm and the last Sunday of the month at 9am in Queens Park.

 Mary Poppins Statue